 Pineapple Jalapeno Salsa

-- In a bowl, place pineapple, jalapenos, onions, cilantro and lime juice.
-Add salt and mix to combine everything.
-Adjust with salt to taste.
+- In a mixing bowl, place pineapple, jalapenos, onions, cilantro, and lime juice.

 - Cover the bowl and allow the salsa to rest for at least 10 minutes before serving.

 Maricruz Avalos Flores is a Mexican cook and photographer living in Italy where she shares authentic Mexican & Italian recipes that can be easily made at home using easy-to-find ingredients.